content-left-bg.png

 The department evaluates and reviews the end-to-end survey process, and works to improve future processes.

-The survey asks questions about work and further study.
+The surveys ask questions about work and further study.

 • If you are working, we'll ask for your occupation, industry, weekly hours worked, if you are casual and if you are doing an apprenticeship or traineeship.